infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### Connect to Infinity in client-server mode

 If you have deployed Infinity as a separate server, connect to it via its IP address.
-If your Infinity is running on your local machine, you can also use `infinity.LOCAL_HOST` to replace `"<SERVER_IP_ADDRESS>"` in the following code snippet.
+If your Infinity is running on your local machine, you can also use `infinity.common.LOCAL_HOST` to replace `"<SERVER_IP_ADDRESS>"` in the following code snippet.

 ```python
 import infinity